-While etching continued to be practiced by some Italian artists, particularly in the Veneto, and usually with an admixture of engraving, it was the intimate and luminous Madonna in the Clouds (188.8.131.52) by Federico Barocci, produced at the end of the sixteenth century, that pointed the way in the centuries to come, when etching would be the favored medium of painters both north and south of the Alps.
+While etching continued to be practiced by some Italian artists, particularly in Venice and the Veneto, and usually with an admixture of engraving, it was the intimate and luminous Virgin Seated on a Cloud (18.104.22.168) by Federico Barocci, produced at the end of the sixteenth century, that pointed the way in the centuries to come, when etching would be the favored medium of painters both north and south of the Alps.
 Among the artists to be impressed by Barocci’s achievement was Annibale Carracci, whose reform of painting was to have an enormous impact on the art of the seventeenth century.
-Both Annibale and his brother Agostino, a professional engraver, produced engraved copies of Barocci’s Madonna in the Clouds.
+Both Annibale and his brother Agostino, a professional engraver, produced engraved copies of Barocci’s Virgin Seated on a Cloud.
 It may have been Barocci’s example that caused Annibale to turn increasingly to etching, producing such expressive and atmospheric works as the Saint Jerome in the Wilderness (22.214.171.124).